 It really depends.
 Some (truly loathsome) people are able to do great on this test without much studying at all.
 Most, however, will take somewhere between two and four months to prepare.
 Some will have to take six months or more to prepare.
 It all depends on how much time you can dedicate to your studies and how big of a score increase you’re aiming for.
+So, no matter when you want to take the test, now is a great time to start studying.
 Which brings us to …

 Start by taking a practice exam.
 Even if you have no idea how to do anything on the LSAT, start with a practice exam.
 And if you need a practice exam to take, sign up for our LSAT Toolkit, which will give you a free exam to take and score and receive a detailed score report.

 The score you get back from your first practice exam will probably be unflattering, but that’s OK.
 Don’t worry about it.
-The whole point of studying for the LSAT is improving that score.
+The whole point of studying for the LSAT is to improve that score.
 The first exam simply provides a baseline score to measure your improvement after you start studying.

 Great question — in fact, they’ve all been great questions, my rhetorical friend.

 Most will want to use some sort of study materials or LSAT course to prepare for the LSAT.
 If it was the kind of test you could just show up and crush, your pre-lawyer friends probably would’ve been a bit more forthcoming about the exam.
 If you want to get a full, comprehensive course — and making a score increase beyond just a few points will generally require such a comprehensive course — we have a few options for you.
 But think about which learning environments you thrive in.
-Consider whether an in-person class or an online course is right for you.
+Consider whether a live LSAT class or on-demand online LSAT course is right for you.
 Or if you’ll work best with a one-on-one tutor.

 To explore your options, we’d try to sit on any free classes that are being offered, to see if you dig that teaching style.
-To explore some of our options, we recommend signing up for a free LSAT Toolkit and speaking to one of our Academic Managers, who can help you find the study plan that’ll work best for you.
+To explore some of our options, we recommend signing up for a free Blueprint LSAT account and speaking to one of our LSAT Advisors, who can help you find the study plan that’ll work best for you.

 The good news is each LSAT tests, broadly speaking, the same core concepts.
-The advice given to test takers in 1991 could still help test takers in 2020.
+The advice given to test takers in 1991 could still help test takers now.

 Search the Blog